NBA Rumors: Jayson Tatum Willing To Sacrifice Starting Role To Help Celtics Win 2019 NBA Title

-Jayson Tatum was one of the young players who helped the Boston Celtics finish as the No. 2 seed in the Eastern Conference and reach the Eastern Conference finals despite losing Kyrie Irving and Gordon Hayward in a season-ending injury.
+Jayson Tatum was one of the young players who helped the Boston Celtics finish as the No. 2 seed in the Eastern Conference and reach the Eastern Conference finals, despite losing Kyrie Irving and Gordon Hayward to season-ending injuries.
 His impressive performance on both ends of the floor was the major reason why he became one of the front-runners to win the Rookie of the Year award.
-In 80 games he played, the 20-year-old small forward averaged 13.9 points, 5.0 rebounds, and 1.0 steal on 47.5 percent shooting from the field and 43.4 percent from beyond the arc.
+In the 80 games he played, the 20-year-old small forward averaged 13.9 points, 5.0 rebounds, and 1.0 steal on 47.5 percent shooting from the field, and 43.4 percent from beyond the arc.

 Jayson Tatum has definitely done a good job in his first season in the NBA, and as of now, there is no doubt that he is taking the path to becoming a superstar in the league.
 Now that Kyrie Irving and Gordon Hayward are 100 percent healthy, the Celtics are expected to become a more dangerous team next season.
-So far, the Celtics are emerging as the top favorite to become the new ruler of the LeBron James-less Eastern Conference.
+So far, the Celtics are emerging as the favorite to become the new ruler of the LeBron James-less Eastern Conference.

-However, Celtics Head Coach Brad Stevens will be needing to make a tough decision regarding his rotation.
+However, Celtics Head Coach Brad Stevens will need to make a tough decision regarding his rotation.
 The return of Irving and Hayward will force some of the young players to come off the bench and receive lesser playing time.
-Jayson Tatum doesn’t seem to have any problem making a huge sacrifice for the Celtics as long as it can help them win the NBA championship title.
+Jayson Tatum doesn’t seem to have any problem making a huge sacrifice for the Celtics, as long as it can help them win the NBA championship.

 #Celtics player Jayson Tatum is leading a new campaign with Nike and Foot Locker to celebrate the release of two exclusive Nike Air Max collections that are throwbacks to the 1990s. https://t.co/IxYWEpmnqw